TheMagnetar/mission-framework/readme.md

 ## Credits

-I would like to thank the following projects, without them UMF would not exist nor have the same quality.
+I would like to thank the following projects, without them MF would not exist nor have the same quality.

 Special Thanks: